-Based in Maidstone, UK
+Based in Sheffield

-Position and salary commensurate with skills and experience
+Salary commensurate with skills and experience

 This position requires an applicant with:

-- the necessary skills and/or aptitude to track and manage project finances;
+- the necessary skills and/or aptitude to track and manage project finances.

-- to preferably be educated to at least degree level in an appropriate subject, but if that’s not you and you think you’re the right person, we still want to hear from you;
+- to preferably be educated to at least degree level in an appropriate subject, but if that’s not you and you think you’re the right person, we still want to hear from you.

 - a comprehensive understanding of all aspects of health & safety associated with fieldwork, preferably backed up with qualifications and accreditations; and